Toneca99/React-Practise-Application/README.md

 ## A simple search app

-My app uses the unsplash API key to access the images.
+This app uses the unsplash API key to access the images.